What is Syndeia?

 How does Syndeia licensing work?

 Syndeia is licensed by annual subscription based on the number of concurrent client users.
 Client users (plugin, web dashboard, API) check out a floating license when they are actively using Syndeia.
 Syndeia licenses include both client and Syndeia Cloud software and include all tool interfaces available with the current release.
 Alternate licensing options may be available; contact us at firstname.lastname@example.org.

 30-day node-locked eval licenses are routinely available.
 Longer-term evaluations are negotiable.
 Eval licenses come with all commercially-available tool interfaces.

 What does Syndeia cost?

-Contact us at email@example.com for pricing information on the multiple licensing options.
+Contact us at email@example.com for pricing information.

 How can I learn more about Syndeia?

 All Syndeia user guides and training materials are available online here.
 Including over 200 tutorials and videos available, in our YouTube channel.
 The Intercax website also has extensive resources, including videos, feature list and technical notes (http://intercax.com/products/syndeia/).
 Contact us directly at firstname.lastname@example.org.
 Live web demos are usually easy to arrange.